phusion/passenger-ruby-heroku-demo/README.md

  * `--spawn-method` - By default, Phusion Passenger preloads your app and utilizes copy-on-write (the "smart" spawning method).
 You can disable this by setting this option to `direct`.
  * `--no-friendly-error-pages` - If your app fails to start, Phusion Passenger will tell you by showing a friendly error page in the browser.
 This option disables it.

+Please refer to the [configuration reference](https://www.phusionpassenger.com/library/config/standalone/reference/) for more information.

 ## Status service

-Passenger provides the `passenger-status` command, which displays a status report that tells you what application processes are currently running, how much memory and CPU they use, how many requests are being handled, etc.
+Passenger provides [the `passenger-status` command](https://www.phusionpassenger.com/library/admin/standalone/overall_status_report.html), which displays a status report that tells you what application processes are currently running, how much memory and CPU they use, how many requests are being handled, etc.

 However, `passenger-status` doesn't work out-of-the-box on Heroku because Heroku does not allow SSH access to its servers.
 For this reason, we have created the [Passenger Status Service](https://status-service.phusionpassenger.com/) for making Passenger status reports work.